andre-tm-hui/Computer-Vision-Object-Detection-and-Depth/README.md

+# Computer Vision: Object Detection and Depth
+This project uses the yolo object detection network to detect objects in front of a moving vehicle.
+For each object, the distance was measured using stereo image pairs in combination with either semi-global block matching (SGBM) or sparse depth sensing.

+## Instructions
 Extract the source folder to any directory.

 It is recommended that you use an Anaconda environment with python 3.7 and the following modules installed: